 7. Creativity and problem-solving.

 The law is by definition a set of rules, regulations, standard procedures, and precedents.
 For some, that renders its practice a rote, hidebound affair.
 The best plans of action, however, aren’t always the most obvious or easiest.
-The best lawyers are creative problem-solvers, applying their unique analytical skills to outmaneuver opponents and produce unexpected results.
+The best legal candidates are creative problem-solvers, applying their unique analytical skills to outmaneuver opponents and produce unexpected results.

 8. Teamwork and leadership.